EricVernie/templateaddinoutlook/Readme.md

 #Addin-outlook template

-#Step 5 Using ADAL & Microsoft Graph
+#Step 5 Calling Web API

 ## In order to run nodejs you need to create a certificat using openssl